Honors in the Major

 • Add a competitive edge to a resume and graduate school applications

-• Receive the honors designation on the final transcript and diploma
+• Receive honors in the major designation on your diploma

 Eligibility